-- The day starts with a light breakfast at 07h30 served at the top of the mountain; there is a tarred road on the private property that gives us easy access.
-Everyone then makes and packs their sandwiches, changes into their wet gear as well as fitting helmets and harnesses.
+- The day starts at 07h30 at the top of the mountain; there is a tarred road on the private property that gives us easy access.
+Everyone changes into their wet gear as well as fitting helmets and harnesses.
 There is a short 15 minute walk of about 400m that we then take to get down to the waterfalls where we will spend the day.

 - There are 6 waterfalls ranging in height from 9 meters up to 45 meters, we abseil down, depending on water levels and group sizes, but you will be guaranteed of a minimum of 4 waterfall abseils.
 The other waterfalls provide us with scrambles and safety lines to descend.

 - There is a point of no return after the third waterfall abseil and thus this trip is not for the faint hearted as the larger waterfalls, 45m/ 35m/ 30m come shortly thereafter.

 - The second waterfall provides us with a beautiful jump pool with voluntary jump options ranging from 2m/ 3m/ 6m/ 10m/ 12m/ 14m.

 - During the summer months the water temperature is around 18°celsius and there is lots of sunshine in the gorge where you can easily warm up.

 - This all takes place on private property and I am the only person whom is allowed to access these waterfalls thus making it a very exclusive day out.